Liatmoss/CV/README.md

 ## Liat Moss

-Having taught primary school coding and robotics for six years, I decided that I wanted a new challenge.
-As a self-taught coder, I enjoyed finding creative solutions to problems and seeing my programs come to life.

-I am currently studying at Makers Academy completing their twelve week intensive developer bootcamp.
+I have recently finished studying at Makers Academy completing their intensive developer bootcamp.

+Having taught for the last six years before changing careers, I have experience writing curriculum and developing workshops and learning materials for teachers and students in STEAM subjects.
+I also have experience coordinating events and computing clubs to get students, especially girls, interested in these subject areas.
+I have experience working with micro:bits and Raspberry Pi's in schools and at various events.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### This Skill